airbytehq/airbyte/docs/connector-development/connector-builder-ui/error-handling.md

 ### Response conditions

-The following conditions can be specified on the "Response filter" and are used to determine if attributes of the response match the filter:
+The following conditions can be specified on the "Response filter" and are used to determine if attributes of the response match the filter.
+When more than one of condition is specified, the filter will take action if the response satisfies any of the conditions:
 * [If error message matches](#if-error-message-matches)
 * [and predicate is fulfilled](#and-predicate-is-fulfilled)
 * [and HTTP codes match](#and-http-codes-match)